mybb/docs.mybb.com/1.8/administration/security/https.md

 It's also possible to use <a href="https://letsencrypt.org/">Let's Encrypt</a>, an automated CA providing free certificates with comparable level of security and tools that make the setup and certificate renewal process easier &mdash; refer to <a href="https://certbot.eff.org/">certbot.eff.org</a> for installation instructions and make yourself familiar with its <a href="https://certbot.eff.org/docs/using.html">usage guide</a>.

 ## Reverse proxies
 If your websites take advantage of reverse proxies (such as Amazon CloudFront or Cloudflare) you should set up both connections (between your users and the proxy server as well as between the proxy server and the origin server) to use HTTPS.
 For example, Cloudflare provides <a href="https://blog.cloudflare.com/cloudflare-ca-encryption-origin/">Origin CA</a> certificates that can be installed on your server to be able to communicate with Cloudflare securely; you can also use certificates provided by Let's Encrypt.
-Remeber to instruct the proxy server to always use secure connections on both sides.
+Remember to instruct the proxy server to always use secure connections on both sides.

 # Switching and enforcing HTTPS